One of the most powerful and unique features of SlashDB is the ability to automatically discover tables, views and relations in databases.

 2. The above screen will appear.
 In the Database ID field give the database a name and a short description in the Description field.

 3. Select appropriate database type from the Type drop-down menu and fill out the remaining fields on the screen.
-Hover your mouse cursor over the icon to learn more about the purpose of the field and configuration tips.
+Hover your mouse cursor over the icon to learn more info about a fields' purpose and configuration tips.

 Note that depending on the database type selected the list of fields may be different than pictured.